What Is Piriformis Syndrome?

 Impact

-Pain on sitting, difficulty driving for long periods, limitation in physical activities
+Pain when sitting, difficulty driving for long periods, limited physical activity

 Pathophysiology

-The piriformis muscle originates on the anterior face of the sacrum (S2-S4) and inserts onto the greater trochanter of the femur.
+The piriformis muscle originates on the anterior surface of the sacrum (S2-S4) and inserts onto the greater trochanter of the fêmur.
 Its main function is external rotation of the hip with the hip in extension.
 The sciatic nerve (L4-S3), the largest nerve in the human body, passes immediately posterior or, in anatomic variations, through the belly of the piriformis.

-Compression of the sciatic nerve can occur by different mechanisms: hypertrophy or spasm of the piriformis muscle, fibrous bands, direct trauma to the gluteal region, or anatomic variations.
+Sciatic nerve compression can occur through different mechanisms: piriformis hypertrophy or spasm, fibrous bands, direct trauma to the gluteal region, or anatomic variations.
 In about 16% of the population, the sciatic nerve (or one of its divisions) pierces the muscular belly of the piriformis, making it more susceptible to compression.

-Chronic spasm of the piriformis can be triggered by functional overload (running, long periods seated), direct trauma to the buttock, leg length discrepancy, or sacroiliac joint dysfunction.
-The muscle in spasm compresses the sciatic nerve, generating neurapraxia with pain, paresthesias, and, in severe cases, weakness.
+Chronic piriformis spasm can be triggered by functional overload (running, prolonged sitting), direct trauma to the buttock, leg length discrepancy, or sacroiliac joint dysfunction.
+The spasming muscle compresses the sciatic nerve, generating neurapraxia with pain, paresthesias, and, in severe cases, weakness.

 Symptoms